justincyk/ASWF_Capstone/README.md

 ## Technology:
 - Frontend: React with Vite and MUI
-- Backend: Spring Boot with Yarn as Gradle
+- Backend: Spring Boot with Yarn and Gradle
 - Data Storage: PostgreSQL